Information about how you can protect your children and staff from whooping cough.

 - Vaccination is free for all children.

-- To find out how to get the vaccination, go to the Immunisation Advisory Centre website(external link), or call 0800 466 863.
+To find out how to get the vaccination, visit the Immunisation Advisory Centre website, or call 0800 466 863(external link).

 Both adults and children can get whooping cough.

-- Whooping cough usually starts with a runny nose and an annoying cough, often lasting for around two weeks.
+- Whooping cough usually starts with a runny nose and an annoying cough, often lasting for around 2 weeks.

 - Symptoms develop into violent coughing, which may have a 'whooping' sound and end with vomiting.